 The individualism that is rampant in the United States today, so that many Americans regard their country’s government as illegitimate and openly scorn, disobey, or seek to overturn its laws, has resulted in an alarming decay and disintegration of their democracy.
 One of the effects of contempt is disobedience.
-This effect is clearly illustrated in their case, for many Americans regard their government, as well as its many laws, regulations, restrictions, and encumbrances, as unjustified infringements on their freedom, which they can therefore ignore, ridicule, circumvent, or disobey while they go about their daily lives.
+This effect is clearly illustrated in their case, for many Americans regard their government, as well as its many laws, regulations, restrictions, and encumbrances, as unjustified infringements on their freedom, which they therefore believe they can ignore, ridicule, circumvent, or disobey while they go about their daily lives.

 Unlike in a dictatorship or totalitarian state, where the leader or leaders can imprison or eliminate their critics and opponents, thus terrifying the rest of the citizenry into a mute subservience to their rule, the leaders of a democratic country, having renounced such despotic measures, cannot rule effectively without the consent and acquiescence of the ruled.
 Furthermore, democracy cannot function if the various minorities are not willing to acquiesce to the decisions of the majority.
 To accomplish this, it has often been found necessary for the majority to address, incorporate, or bend to some of the concerns and demands made by various minorities.
 However, the inflexibility and unwillingness of many Americans to compromise on principle have transformed the United States into a highly dysfunctional democracy.